olejandro/TIMES-NZ-Model-Files/docs/SystemConfigurationGuide.md

-## Configuring a Windows Development Environment for TIMES-NZ
+# Configuring a Windows Development Environment for TIMES-NZ

+## Process Overview

 This guide provides instructions for setting up a Windows development environment for TIMES-NZ.
-It includes the following steps:
+You will require admin access to your laptop to work through the process, or you will need to involve a member of ICT.
+The guide includes the following steps:
 1. Install Anaconda
 2. Install Chocolatey
 3. Install Git for Windows and Unix-like Utilities with Chocolatey